tccodes-repo/full-stack-fall-2020/README.md

 1.You should create a fork in GitHub [https://github.com/tccodes-repo/full-stack-fall-2020]

-2.<code>git clone 'your forked version of the repo'</code>the repo to your local machine.
+2.<code>git clone 'your forked version of /full-stack-fall-2020.repo'</code>the repo to your local machine.

 3.<code>cd full-stack-fall-2020</code>